Scholarly Opportunities

 Abbot Independent Scholars Program

-This program (the AISP) provides selected seniors (and the occasional younger student) who have exhausted the course offerings in their desired area(s) of study an opportunity to work independently with a faculty mentor for course credit.
-Each project is graded on the standard 0-6 scale by the supervising faculty mentor.
+The Abbot Independent Scholars Program (AISP) provides selected seniors an opportunity to work independently with a faculty mentor for course credit.
+Each project is graded on the standard 0–6 scale by the supervising faculty mentor.

 Brace Student Fellows